 Mumbai Magic (www.mumbaimagic.com) conducts group walks starting at Rs1,000.
 Solo walks are for Rs3,250.

-Read about a food walk through South Delhi’s Afghani streets here.
+Read about a food walk through South Delhi’s Afghani streets here, and one through Calcutta’s cabin eateries here.

 is a certified nihari-lover who travels with an open mind and lots of earbuds.
 She invests a lot of time and Wi-Fi in planning her itineraries.
 She loves neighbourhood walks, meals at a local’s home, and discovering a city's nightlife.
 She is Senior Associate Editor at National Geographic Traveller India.